 The COVID-19 outbreak, along with the measures governments and private organizations worldwide have implemented in an attempt to contain the spread of this pandemic, has resulted in a severe decline in demand for air travel, which has adversely affected our and our major airline partners' business, operations and financial condition to an unprecedented extent.
 Measures ranging from travel restrictions, "shelter in place" and quarantine orders, limitations on public gatherings to cancellation of public events have resulted in a precipitous decline in demand for both domestic and international business and leisure travel.
 In response to this material decrease in demand, our major airline partners, upon whom we depend to contract with us and to set our flight schedules, have drastically reduced their summer capacity in 2020 compared to 2019, and possibly more cuts beyond.
 We in turn have significantly reduced our capacity.
-Prior to the COVID-19 pandemic, we anticipated operating approximately 2,500 to 2,600 daily departures in the month of July 2020; however, in July 2020, we typically operated between approximately 1,200 to 1,400 daily departures as a result of COVID-19-related schedule reductions.
-We also anticipate similar schedule reductions will likely continue into the third quarter of 2020 and may continue throughout the remainder of 2020 and into 2021.
+Prior to the COVID-19 pandemic, we anticipated operating approximately 2,600 daily departures in the month of October 2020; however, in October 2020 we operated between approximately 1,600 to 1,700 daily departures as a result of COVID-19related schedule reductions.
+We also anticipate similar schedule reductions will likely continue at a minimum throughout the remainder of 2020 and into 2021.
 We will continue to work with our major airline partners regarding future schedules and make further demand-driven adjustments to our capacity as needed.
-Additionally, we anticipate certain aircraft with scheduled contract expirations in 2020 will not be extended as a result of decreased demand, including 36 CRJ200 aircraft operating under the SkyWest Airlines Delta Connection Agreement.
+Additionally, we have removed 38 CRJ200 aircraft that were operating under the SkyWest Airlines Delta Connection Agreement with scheduled contract expirations in 2020 that were not extended as a result of decreased demand as of September 30, 2020 and anticipate removing an additional 17 CRJ200 aircraft during the fourth quarter of 2020.
 We also terminated our American Prorate Agreement on seven CRJ200 aircraft in the second quarter of 2020 and we may have further reductions in the number of CRJ200 aircraft operating under our prorate agreements.
 We may have further reductions in the number of CRJ200 aircraft operating under prorate agreements with our other major airline partners throughout 2020 and into 2021.
 We also may receive requests by our major airline partners to defer deliveries of new or used aircraft that were previously scheduled for 2020, 2021 and 2022.
 The duration and severity of the COVID-19 pandemic remain uncertain, and there can be no assurance that these actions will suffice to sustain our business and operations through this pandemic.